Loknong/book-exchange/documents/Exchange.flow.md

     UTT7 -->|Automatic<br>Transaction completed| Trans5[COMPLETED]
 ```

-This detailed sequence breaks down the user actions and automatic transitions, ensuring that you can easily understand which parts are triggered by user actions and which are automatic.
+These combined diagrams reflect the full lifecycle of each status update, including both user actions and the automatic transitions that follow.
+This ensures that every aspect of the process is covered, showing how each state leads to the next.